RoshandaNixon/terraform-aws-ec2-webserver/README.md

    - Note: You may have to manually install Apache2 once you're connected via SSH if `user_data` did not execute.

+## Steps to Deploy using Terraform Commands

+1. **Initialize your main.tf file:**
+   `terraform init`
+   - This command will download the necessary plugins and code for the AWS Provider.

+2. **Perform a Dry Run:**
+   `terraform plan`
+   - This command will provide a preview of what resources that will be provisioned.
+   - Note: You will also be shown any errors that you may need to troubleshoot.

+3. **Provision the resources in AWS:**
+   `terraform apply`
+   - This command will deploy the resouces configured in your main.tf file.

+4. **Delete Resources:**
+   `terraform destroy`
+   - (Optional) Delete all the resources to prevent from incurring costs if this project is for testing purposes only.

 ## Customization
 This script is highly customizable to your needs.
 Feel free to change the ami (image), ports opened, and to only allow your IP for SSH connection, etc.